ragibkl/adblock-dns-server/README.md

 1. Modify the contents under `data/` folder as you see fit.
 Feel free to add/remove additional domains and http sources as needed.

 2. Change the `CONFIG_URL` value to point to the local config file.
+This works because I have conveniently mounted the `data/` folder into `/local-data/` in the container.
+You can check the `docker-compose.yml` file for the corresponding line.

 ```shell
 # file: EXAMPLES/default/.env
 CONFIG_URL=/local-data/configuration.yaml
 ...
 ```
-The reason this works is because I have conveniently mounted the `data/` folder into `/local-data/` in the container.
-You can check the `docker-compose.yml` file for the corresponding line.

 3. Rerun the start script.